orsinium-labs/walnats/docs/events.md

 Events should be stored in a separate library shared across all actors and producers that need it.
 This library will serve your schema registry and provide type safety for all code that emits or handles events.

+To declare an event, you'll need to provide the event name and the schema:

++ The name is used to identify a specific event, and so must be unique across the system.
+You can never change it without breaking things, so choose it carefully.
+Prefer a name that tells what happened.
+For example, "order-created".
-To declare an event, you'll need to provide the event name and the schema.
-The schema can be a [dataclass](https://docs.python.org/3/library/dataclasses.html), a [pydantic](https://pydantic-docs.helpmanual.io/) model, a [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) message, or anything else that can be serialized.
++ The schema can be a [dataclass](https://docs.python.org/3/library/dataclasses.html), a [pydantic](https://pydantic-docs.helpmanual.io/) model, a [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) message, or anything else that can be serialized.
 In this tutorial, we'll use a dataclass because it's available in stdlib.

 ```python
 import walntas